DrewNaylor/UXL-Launcher/README.md

 - To properly view the License and Acknowledgements in the About window, you'll need Internet Explorer if you're using Version 3.0.
 Version 3.1 removes this requirement.

 - Note that you might have problems with running this on corporate computers.
 The ClickOnce security settings are disabled in UXL Launcher due to Visual Studio building problems.
+There may also be a warning message on first start about Windows Defender SmartScreen saying it "prevented an unrecognized app from starting.
+Running this app might put your PC at risk."
+You can click the "More info" link, then the "Run anyway" button if you want to use it, though this may not be allowed on corporate networks.

 ## Building UXL Launcher from Source: System Requirements and Guide